timofey256/tripla/README.md

-Tripla is a trip planner that helps to find the cheapest trip through multiple cities on given dates.
+Tripla is a trip planner that helps to find the cheapest trip through multiple cities on given dates